google/neuroglancer/docs/user-guide/annotations.rst

 .. _annotation-custom-hotkeys:

-Custom hotkeys (advanced)
+Custom hotkeys
 -------------------------

 Mainline neuroglancer does **not** include built-in hotkeys for cycling through annotations (for example, "next annotation" / "previous annotation").
-To get this behaviour, users must add custom bindings.

-This is done by overriding ``inputEventBindings`` in the viewer JSON state, which lets you map additional key combinations to existing actions.
-See the JSON API documentation for the binding format and the list of available actions.

-Forks or downstream deployments of neuroglancer may bundle additional default bindings for annotation navigation; the workflow above is required only on mainline.
+Forks or downstream deployments of neuroglancer may bundle additional default bindings for annotation navigation.

 .. _linked-segmentations: